minoskt/PoliBox/README.md

 Copy `driver-reddit-simulator`, `driver-mobile-phone-use` and `app-ancile` folders (located under `databox`) into `databox_dev\build`.

-Under `databox_dev`, run `./databox-install-component driver-reddit-simulator databoxsystems 0.5.2`, `./databox-install-component driver-mobile-phone-use databoxsystems 0.5.2`, and `./databox-install-component app-ancile databoxsystems 0.5.2`.
+Under `databox_dev`, run:
+- `./databox-install-component driver-reddit-simulator databoxsystems 0.5.2`
+- `./databox-install-component driver-mobile-phone-use databoxsystems 0.5.2`
+- `./databox-install-component app-ancile databoxsystems 0.5.2`

 Start Databox again and go to: `My App -> App Store` and upload the three manifests (`databox-manifest.json`) from `driver-reddit-simulator`, `driver-reddit-simulator`, and `app-ancile` folders.
 The new driver and app will now appear in the App Store.